sabaton-rs/node-template/README.md

 <div align="center">

-# Template for a node that you can use with cargo-generate
+# Template for a Sabaton node that you can use with cargo-generate

 ## Documentation